fix8mt/conjure_enum/README.md

 This implementation is header only.
 Apart from standard C++20 includes there are no external dependencies needed in your application.
 [Catch2](https://github.com/catchorg/Catch2.git) is used for the built-in unit tests.

-## Obtaining the source, building the examples
+## a.
+Obtaining the source, building the examples
 ### \*nix based environments
 To clone and default build the test app, unit tests and the benchmark:
 ```bash